Zum Inhalt springen

 Drawn credits must be „repaid within a reasonable period of time“ no later than Jan.
 1, 2031.

 It should also be noted that several items in the current 2022 federal budget are designated as special funds.
 For example, the Energy and Climate Fund has been increased to EUR 106 billion.
 However, this special fund is also shown with a revenue side, primarily from national and EU emissions trading and CO2 pricing, respectively.8https://www.bundestag.de/presse/hib/kurzmeldungen-885902 The decisive factor for the designation as a special fund in this case is the management by several ministries.9See also the criticism of the environmental associations formulated in a joint open letter to Chancellor Olaf Scholz dated 29.3.2022: „Energy sovereignty through the largest climate protection investment package ever“.
-Source: https://www.bund.net/fileadmin/user_upload_bund/publikationen/bund/BUND_offener_Brief_Energiesouveraenitaet_Scholz.pdf
+Source: https://www.bund.net/fileadmin/user_upload_bund/publikationen/bund/BUND_offener_Brief_Energiesouveraenitaet_Scholz.pdf In contrast, the BwFinSVermG is expenditure that until now has apparently been completely covered by Section 14 of the federal budget.
+This effectively creates a shadow budget with a non-transparent „shunting yard“.

 The 2022 economic plan of the BwFinSVermG shows 82 billion euros for future years.
 This amount is supplemented by items that have already been decided and previously booked in the „normal“ defence budget, which are now to be shifted to the special fund, thus pretty much exhausting the budget.10More details by Jürgen Wagner at: https://www.imi-online.de/2022/10/14/das-bundeswehr-sondervermoegen-ein-fall-fuer-den-rechnungshof/.